Global SMEFT Fits at Future Colliders: Four-fermion operators

 \subsection{Flat directions}

 The observables discussed in previous subsections, however, are not sufficient enough to separately constrain all the Wilson coefficients involved for the following reasons: \begin{itemize} \item Since LEP was run below the top-pair threshold, flat directions will thus show up for the 4-fermion operators of the $2\ell2q$ type, which we denote by ${\mathbf{Flat}}{[\rm top]}$.
 These flat directions may be lifted at future lepton colliders by running above the top-pair threshold, see \autoref{sec:topfit}. \item Though the total cross section and the forward-backward asymmetry for $c\bar{c}$ are included using the experimental results from VENUS and TOPAZ, the corresponding information for the strange quark is missing.
 As a result, similar flat directions as ${\mathbf{Flat}}{[\rm top]}$, i.e., ${\mathbf{Flat}}{[\rm strange]}$, arise.
 These flat directions could be lifted when $\sigma_s$ and $A_{\rm FB}^s$ becomes available at future lepton colliders. \item The parity-conserving $(\bar{e}\gamma_\mu\gamma_5e)(\bar{q}_1\gamma_\mu\gamma_5q_1)$ and the axial vector neutrino-quark $(\bar{\nu}_L\gamma_\mu\nu_L)(\bar{q}_1\gamma_\mu\gamma_5q_1)$ operators remain unconstrained at the low-energy parity-violating scattering experiments or LEP.
 We denote these flat directions as ${\mathbf{Flat}}{[\rm {parity}]}$.
 These flat directions could possibly be eliminated by future low-energy parity-violating electron-nucleus scattering experiments, the P2 experiment as MESA \cite{Berger:2015aaa}, for example. \item The muon scattering off the Carbon target at CERN SPS is insufficient to disentangle the contributions from $\mathcal{O}_{eq,eu,ed}$.
 We denote the resultant flat directions as ${\mathbf{Flat}}{[\rm SPS]}$.
-Varying the muon beam polarization $\lambda$ alone will not help in lifting this flat direction, but precision measurements of the neutral-current charged-lepton and quark interactions would, light quark pair production at a future muon collider for example. \item The trident process is the only channel sensitive to the four-muon operators $\mathcal{O}_{\ell\ell,\ell e}$, we denote this flat direction by ${\mathbf{Flat}}{[\rm trident]}$.
-This flat direction can be lifted by measuring the cross section and the asymmetry at a muon collider.
-Note in particular that the muon beam polarization would be expected to help improve the fit significantly. \item The $\pi_{\mu2}$ decay rate only provides one constraint on $\epsilon_P^{d\mu}$ from the flavor observable $R_\pi$.
+Varying the muon beam polarization $\lambda$ alone will not help in lifting this flat direction, but precision measurements of the neutral-current charged-lepton and quark interactions would, light quark pair production at a future muon collider for example. \item The trident process is the only low-energy channel sensitive to the four-muon operators $\mathcal{O}_{\ell\ell,\ell e}$, we denote this flat direction by ${\mathbf{Flat}}{[\rm trident]}$.
+We note that the $Z\to4\mu$ branching ratio has been measured at the LHC \cite{CMS:2012bw,ATLAS:2014jlg,CMS:2017dzg} and can thus be used to probe these operators.\footnote{We thank Radja Boughezal for pointing this observable to us.} However, this branching ratio is also dependent on $\mathcal{O}_{ee}$.
+Therefore, to eventually close the fit, one could, for example, measure the cross section and the asymmetry of muon pair production at a future muon collider.
+Note in particular that the muon beam polarization would be expected to help improve the fit significantly in this respect. \item The $\pi_{\mu2}$ decay rate only provides one constraint on $\epsilon_P^{d\mu}$ from the flavor observable $R_\pi$.
 Interpreting in the SMEFT, $\epsilon_P^{d\mu}$ is sourced from both $\mathcal{O}_{ledq}$ and $\mathcal{O}_{lequ}$.
 The lack of additional flavor observables sensitive to $\epsilon_P^{d\mu}$ results in an additional flat direction, which we call ${\mathbf{Flat}}{[\rm flavor]}$. \end{itemize}